SANGNGUYEN24/QuizMaker/README.md

 # QuizMaker app using Flutter vs Firebase
-## Version 0
+## Version 0.1

-Firebase authentication: Email and Google account

-Firestore to store and get the quiz data

-Firebase account: nguyendinhsang102@gmail.com
+###update:

+Data: Big achievement -> Each user has own their data in a separate document in Firestore

+UI: - Custom snackBar and Circular icon for loading
+    - Custom ListView
+    - Empty list message: Quizzes you add appear here

+Bug: - Fixed check snapshot.data == null
+     - Fixed get each quiz question in a subcollection (Firestore)

-## Commit date: 14/06/2021
+## Commit date: 22/06/2021